dinez-production/kit_dinez/replit.md

 # Overview
-KIT-Canteen is a modern food ordering application for college campuses, designed to streamline food services and enhance the user experience for students, faculty, and staff.
+DINEZ is a modern food ordering application for college campuses, designed to streamline food services and enhance the user experience for students, faculty, and staff.
 It provides a web-based platform for browsing menus, placing orders, and managing preferences, alongside administrative tools for canteen operators.
 The project aims to offer a complete, efficient solution for campus food service operations with a focus on user convenience and operational management.

 # User Preferences
 Preferred communication style: Simple, everyday language.